-This plan covers 2020 through 2024 and provides significant direction and opportunity for the District's effectiveness.
+This plan covers 2021 through 2024 and provides significant direction and opportunity for the District's effectiveness.
 Fire District 12's mission, vision, values and beliefs provide general direction while the Strategic Plan communicates more specific direction over the next five years.

-The process of developing and updating our Strategic Plan is both internal and external over a period of three months; a Department wide process where all members have an opportunity to provide input into the future of the District as well as citizen input are used.
-Information collected is then brought to our planning committee consisting of citizens, commissioners, members, and staff who are tasked with prioritizing needs while combining strategies for effectiveness.
-Transparency throughout the update is key to receiving member feedback and ensuring the plan meets the future needs of the District.
+The process of developing and updating our Strategic Plan while different in 2020 was still a Department wide process where all members have an opportunity to provide input into the future of the District and citizen input received are used.
+Transparency throughout the update is key to receiving member feedback and ensuring the plan meets the future needs of the District, this year the majority of this was accomplished through digital messaging.